weaveworks/profiles/userdocs/profiles.dev/docs/tutorial-basics/setup.md

 For local testing, we recommend using [kind](https://kind.sigs.k8s.io/docs/user/quick-start/).
 The cluster must be version 1.16 or newer.

+### pctl: the Profiles CLI

+Profiles are installed and managed via the official CLI: `pctl`.
+Releases can be found [here](https://github.com/weaveworks/pctl/releases).
+`pctl` binaries are not backwards compatible, and we recommended keeping your local version regularly updated.

 ### Profiles CRDs and Flux CRDs